sovereigndaddy/blog/_posts/2022-07-12-non-kyc-bitcoin-methods.markdown

   - Tor by default
   - No-KYC

-  ***Note:*** *Bisq requires a security deposit in bitcoin.
-This helps deter malicious entities from attempting to defraud Bisq's users*
+  ***Note:*** *This is a big one...
+Bisq requires a security deposit in bitcoin.
+This helps deter malicious entities from attempting to defraud Bisq's users but also can be seen as a deterrent due to the fact that you first need to be in possession of some bitcoin before you can buy some bitcoin.*

 - [RoboSats](http://robosats6tkf3eva7x2voqso3a5wcorsnw34jveyxfqi2fu7oyheasid.onion)
   - Decentralized
   - Non-Custodial